The Scientific Explanations Behind 25 Quirky Body Reactions

 You hiccup after eating too quickly

 Nothing is worse than getting a bad case of the hiccups during a quiet meeting at work.
 Hiccups are typically short bursts of breathing in that may occur when the diaphragm, a sheet of muscle above the stomach, is irritated.
 Your diaphragm contracts every time you breathe in.
 When you eat too fast, your stomach swells up and causes these diaphragm contractions.
 Thus, a serious case of the hiccups ensues.
+Learn these quick cures for hiccups to get fast relief.

 You get brain freeze from ice cream